 MEET OUR EXPERTS

-- Barbara Harwick is a Senior Instructor at the Gemological Institute of America (GIA) in Carlsbad, California.
+- Brenda Harwick is a Senior Instructor at the GIA campus in Carlsbad, California.
 GIA has been a resource for gem grading and analysis, research, and education since 1931.
 In addition to offering online classes, GIA has eight campuses, thrfee research centers, and 10 laboratories around the world.